Registration is now open for the fall 2018 Challenge! Register Today!

 Who Can Participate in the Seat Belts Save Challenge?

 The NOYS Seat Belts Save Challenge is open to all high school students in the United States.

 When is the Seat Belts Save Challenge?

 The NOYS Seat Belts Save Challenge is held every fall.
 Below is the annual schedule.

 Why Should My School Participate in the Seat Belts Save Challenge?

-Motor vehicle crashes are the leading cause of death for teenagers in the US.
-In 2014 alone, 1,717 young drivers died and an estimated 170,000 were injured in motor vehicle crashes (NHTSA).
+Motor vehicle crashes remain the leading cause of death for teenagers in the US.
+In 2016 alone, 2,040 young drivers died and in 2015, an estimated 195,000 were injured in motor vehicle crashes (NHTSA).
 Data also shows that, compared to other age groups, teens have a lower rate of seat belt use.
-For young drivers who died in crashes, only 54% were restrained at the time of the crash.
-And, of teens that died in passenger vehicle crashes, over half (56%) were not wearing a seat belt at the time of the crash.
+For young drivers who died in crashes, only 48% were restrained at the time of the crash.
+Of teens that died as a passenger in a vehicle crash, 45% were not wearing a seat belt.
+And, of teens that died as a back seat occupant in a vehicle crash, 69% were not wearing a seat belt.
 Research shows that seat belts reduce serious crash-related injuries and deaths by about half.
 Imagine all the lives that could have been saved just by wearing a seat belt!